NTD151298/CICD-person-project/README.md

 - monitor

 # Terraform then trigger ansible to config those 4 instance
-- install docker engine for 3 server
+- install docker engine for 4 server
-- run jenkins container that using docker daemon from docker host for docker command
+- run jenkins container that using docker daemon from docker host
 - install kubelet, kubectl, kubeadm for master and worker node, config networking
 - kubeadm init creating master node on control-plane server
 - run monitoring server with gafana and prometheus